If it’s thinner (1mm or 2mm), K-TIG welds in TIG (melt-in) mode. In this mode the weld will be single pass,

 The K-TIG system welds effortlessly in 1G and 2G welding positions.
 It’s not intended for orbital (5G/6G) applications.

 Copper and aluminium cannot be welded with K-TIG.
-Likewise low grade, high sulphur carbon steels are generally not suitable.

 A K-TIG welding system is delivered as a fully integrated welding cell comprised of the K-TIG 1000 controller, torch, power supply, water cooler, wire feeder and torch mount with compensating slide.

-The only additional requirement is some form of automation to provide consistent torch travel speed - this can be almostalmost any kind of welding automation including rotators, positioners, turntables, seamers, carriages, robots, column and booms and many others.
+The only additional requirement is some form of automation to provide consistent torch travel speed - this can be almost any kind of welding automation including rotators, positioners, turntables, seamers, carriages, robots, column and booms and many others.
 During commissioning, the K-TIG controller will be integrated with your automation equipment.

 Switching from GTAW to K-TIG